 - Frozen mango - Pretty easily available in bags at the grocery store, it thickens really well and gives a nice creamy texture.
 It also has a really gentle flavor so won't overpower whatever else you've got going on.

-- Cooked or canned pumpkin/squash - You can use butternut, acorn, kabocha squash, pumpkin or any other squash.
+- Cooked or canned pumpkin/squash - You can use butternut, acorn, kabocha squash, pumpkin, or any other squash.
 Like cooked sweet potato, it adds substance and makes your smoothie creamy and velvety but is best used frozen when replacing banana and for the best ultra-creamy, thickness.

 - Cooked carrots - They have a hint of sweetness that makes them a great option for smoothies.
 They work particularly well with orange or spiced, fall-type flavors.
 Think carrot cake!
-Try steaming them then freezing them ready for when you need them.
+Try steaming them and then freezing them ready for when you need them.

 - Chickpeas - Sounds weird I know but if you've tried my amazing Lemon Cheesecake Smoothie you'll know how well they work in it.
 You can add them straight from the can or freeze them first.
 They thicken, add creaminess and provide a massive protein boost!

-- Canned fruits like pineapple, peaches or pears.
+- Canned fruits like pineapple, peaches, or pears.

 When using these ingredients in place of banana be sure to choose the one that works best with the other flavors in the smoothie and use an equivalent to a banana amount.
 With most, you will get the best results if they are frozen.
 That way you are really replicating the effect a frozen banana has in a smoothie.

 Vegan smoothies can be extremely nutritious and are a great way to pack a good percentage of your daily quota of fruit, vegetables, healthy fats, and protein into a quick and convenient meal.
 They are especially good for people who find it difficult to eat enough of these throughout the day.